 Bita Rivas has been in the field of mental health since 2007, working in a residential treatment center with adolescent girls.
 She has experience with different populations in RTC working in several units, one of which was the more intensive care unit.
-She has facilitated juvenile court ordered petty theft and conflict management groups.
-Dr. Rivas started a private practice in 2010 and continues private practice work.
+She has facilitated juvenile court ordered petty theft and conflict management groups through NCTI.
+Dr. Rivas started a private practice in 2010, Alchemy of Healing Counseling LLC, and continues private practice work.
 She has done Pro-Bono work at a counseling center in Denver working with underserved populations.
 Bita earned her Bachelor of Science (B.S.) in Biology from Metropolitan State University of Denver.
 She earned both her Master of Arts (M.A.) in Clinical Mental Health Counseling and Doctor of Education (Ed.D) in Counselor Education and Supervision from Argosy University Denver.
 She is licensed in the state of Colorado as a Licensed Professional Counselor (LPC), and a National Certified Counselor through NBCC (National Board of Certified Counselors).
-She has a wide range of specialties to include: supervision, teaching, individual, and group counseling.
-She sees adolescents, adults, individuals, and couples with an interest in grief and loss, life transitions, complicated grief, trauma, communication, and anxiety & stress.
+She sees adolescents, adults, individuals, and couples; with specific interests in grief and loss, grief and loss associated with hearing loss and cochlear implants, life transitions, complicated grief, trauma, dissociative disorders, communication, and anxiety & stress.
+She has been involved in the cochlear implant community for over 15 years and provides psychoeducational and other support and volunteer services through Listen Foundation and Rocky Mountain Cochlear Implant Center.
 She has taught at the Community College of Aurora since 2010 teaching undergraduate psychology and at Argosy University teaching masters level counseling classes.
-She has served in the role of faculty mentor at the Community College of Aurora working with newly hired adjuncts.
-She currently serves in the position of Events Co-Chair and Speakers Bureau Chair at the Colorado Counseling Association.
 Research interests include Counseling Self-Efficacy, Supervision, and Professional Identity.

 Ed.D.
 Counselor Education and Supervision